spray/spray/docs/introduction.rst

 spray for Web Development
 -------------------------

-Even though *sprays* development focus so far has not been web applications, but HTTP-based integration layers, you can of course use it for powering browser-based GUIs as well.
+Even though *sprays* development focus so far has not been web applications but HTTP-based integration layers, you can of course use it for powering browser-based GUIs as well.
 The recent trend of moving web application logic more and more away from the server and into the (JS-based) browser client as well as the increasing availability of good SBT-plugins for things *spray* itself does not provide (like view-templating or LESS- and CoffeeScript-Support) might even make such an approach gain attractiveness.

 Currently a *spray*-based web development stack might consist of (a subset of) these components: